-To help you learn a little more about orthodontics in Kihei, Lahaina, and Lihue, Hawaii, Dr. Aaron Miyai and our orthodontic team are thrilled to provide an orthodontic glossary just for you.
+To help you learn a little more about orthodontics in Kihei, Lahaina, Lihue, and Hilo, Hawaii, Dr. Aaron Miyai and our orthodontic team are thrilled to provide an orthodontic glossary just for you.
 If you have any questions, please remember that you can always call Hawaii Smile Designs at (808) 874-9229 and talk to a member of our orthodontic team.
 We look forward to hearing from you!

 Anything that attaches to your teeth that aligns your teeth and corrects your bite.